This topic describes how to create an SSL server. Before you can create an SSL-VPN connection, you must create an SSL server.

 Make sure that SSL-VPN is enabled for the VPN gateway.

-Local Network Enter the CIDR block of the network to be connected to the client through SSL-VPN.
-This value can be the CIDR block of a virtual private cloud (VPC), a VSwitch, an on-premises data center that is connected to a VPC through a leased line, or a cloud service such as ApsaraDB for RDS or Object Storage Service (OSS).
+Local Network Enter the CIDR block that the client needs to access through the SSL-VPN connection.
+It can be the CIDR block of a VPC, a vSwitch, a data center connected to a VPC through an Express Connect circuit, or a cloud service such as ApsaraDB RDS or Object Storage Service (OSS).

 - Only VPN gateways that are created after 00:00 (UTC+8), March 5, 2020 support two-factor authentication.

-- If this is the first time you use two-factor authentication, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.
+- If this is your first time using two-factor authentication, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.